SteveMayze/leawood_gateway/README.md

 ## Node Reconnected

 ## Node Configuration

-# MQTT Subscriber - Posting messages to the application
-This MQTT subscriber will receive messages from the Message Handler and package them into a compatible format to be received by the application.
-Performing the work in this manner means that the message handler does not have to spend time and can simply receive its message from the radio unit and push it to the queue.

-# MQTT Subscriber - Receiving messages from the application
-The MQTT subscriber for receiving message from the application will take these messages and prepare them for transmission.
-These will then be posted onto a local queue that the message handler is monitoring and will take them from the queue and transmit them.

 # Node Metadata
 A node, for all intents and purposes, is a sensor.
 This will take readings and transmit them to the nearest hub that they are connected to.
 Each sensor node will be tracking one or more measurements and these measurements will have their units and multipliers.
 The problem to solve is getting this information to the user interface in a way in which there is minimal effort for the user and programmer to set up the various parameters.
 To solve this the thought is that when a new node is introduced to a hub, then the hub should ask for what data it can expect.
 The telegram it receives back should have each data element the sensor will supply.
 Each element will include its label, SI unit and multiplier.
 This information is then sent to the application and the node along with its expected data elements are registered into the database.